dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     conda activate /home/met_test/.conda/envs/sphinx_env

 .. note::
-    If conda is not already in the path, find it and run it from the full path.
+    If conda is not already in PATH, find it and run it with the full path.

 Or create a conda environment and install the packages::